1935 Detroit Lions season: Standings

+Championship Play-off

 The 1935 NFL Championship Game was held on December 15, 1935, at University of Detroit Stadium (some sources call it Titan Stadium) in Detroit.
 The game was played in a snowstorm in front of 12,000 spectators.
 It was the 3rd annual title game for the NFL.
 The champion of the Western Division was the Detroit Lions (7–3–2) and the champion of the Eastern Division was the New York Giants (9–3).

 On the opening drive of the game, the Lions Glenn Presnell threw a 36-yard pass to Frank Christensen, and Ace Gutowsky threw another long pass to Ed Klewicki at the Giants' 8-yard line.
 Gutowsky then ran the ball into the end zone to give the Lions a 7–0 lead.
 The Lions scored again after Christensen intercepted a pass thrown by New York's Ed Danowski and ran it back to midfield.
 Three plays later, Dutch Clark ran 40 yards for a touchdown.
 In the fourth quarter, the Lions blocked a punt, and George Christensen recovered the ball on the Giants' 22-yard line.
 Ernie Caddel ran the ball in from the one-yard line for the Lions' third touchdown.

 The Lions added to their lead late in the game after Parker intercepted a pass from New York quarterback (and former University of Michigan star) Harry Newman on the Giants' 45-yard line and returned it to the nine-yard line.
 Buddy Parker ran for the touchdown as the Lions won the championship by a final score of 26–7.